Urban wildlife: India

-In parts of India, like in some cities of Africa and south-east Asia, Monkeys, such as langurs, also enter cities for food, and cause havoc in food markets when they steal fruit from the vendors.
+In parts of India, monkeys, such as langurs, have been known to enter cities for food and cause havoc in food markets when they steal fruit from vendors.

-In Mumbai, leopards have entered neighbourhoods surrounding the Sanjay Gandhi National Park and killed several people, as the park itself is besieged by a surrounding burgeoning population, where poaching and illegal woodcutting is rife.
-In Mount Abu, Rajasthan, sloth bears have grown accustomed to entering the town throughout the year to feed on hotel waste in open rubbish bins, and injure several people each year in chance encounters.
+In Mumbai, leopards have been reported to enter neighbourhoods surrounding Sanjay Gandhi National Park and kill several people; the park itself is besieged by a surrounding burgeoning population as poaching and illegal woodcutting is rife there.
+In Mount Abu, Rajasthan, sloth bears have grown accustomed to entering the town throughout the year to feed on hotel waste in open rubbish bins and injure several people each year in chance encounters.

-Persisting green patches have helped retain over 100 bird species in the mega-city Delhi, which is the capital city of India.
-Also in Delhi, ponds (wetlands < 5 ha) have been invaluable to support a very diverse bird community helped partly by management interventions that included islands and greening around the wetlands to make the wetlands attractive for people.
-Ponds constituted 0.5% of the land area of Delhi but supported 37% of all bird species ever documented in the city suggesting that even highly populated cities like Delhi can be important bird refugia if small habitat patches are retained.
+Persisting green patches have helped retain over 100 bird species in Delhi.
+Also, the ponds there have been invaluable to support a very diverse bird community helped partly by management interventions that included islands and greening around the wetlands to make the wetlands themselves attractive for people.
+Ponds constitute 0.5% of the city's land area but support 37% of all bird species ever documented there, suggesting that even highly populated cities can be important bird refuges if small habitat patches are retained.

+A large number of waterbirds nest on trees in Indian cities, benefitting from people's positive attitudes towards the birds despite the noise and smell around such breeding sites.
+The painted stork (Mycteria leucocephala) breeding colonies in the National Zoological Park in Delhi have been studied for over three decades.
+Small cities in India frequently retain substantial green cover, enabling the nesting of large numbers of waterbirds, especially the more common/widespread species of egrets like western cattle egrets (Bubulcus ibis) and little egrets (Egretta garzetta).
+Small cities with artificial wetlands can support substantial numbers of a diverse community of roosting and nesting waterbirds, like in the city of Udaipur, Rajasthan, where artificial large lakes were constructed to help cool the city during the summertime.
+Waterbird species nesting in these lakes include several herons like the Indian pond heron (Ardeola grayii) and the cattle egret, storks like the Asian openbill (Anastomus oscitans), and ibises like the red-naped ibis (Pseudibis papillosa).
+In the city of Pune, bird diversity is being negatively impacted by the spread of an exotic invasive tree, Prosopis juliflora.
+The patchwork of vegetation (both native and exotic) alongside natural relief and associated habitats such as scrub and grasslands, when juxtaposed with urban elements such as open plots readied for development, can create conditions to support a relatively large number of bird species such as in Udaipur city, India.
+It appears more likely for such conducive conditions for birds to be created in smaller cities due to their retaining green patches and other more natural aspects relative to the much more heavily urbanized larger cities.

 Europe

-Many towns in the United Kingdom have Urban Wildlife Groups that work to preserve and encourage urban wildlife.
+Many towns in the United Kingdom have urban wildlife groups that work to preserve and encourage urban wildlife.
 One example is Oxford.